Carmel fire chief: Oil residue likely set massive pile of junk cars on fire

 “Once they turned [the car] over and dropped it, it burst into flames.
 Something inside the vehicle caught fire, we’re not sure what it was,” but it was likely residual motor oil or gas, Shaw said.

 “Generally they make sure the gas and the oil are gone” before a car is crushed and recycled, Shaw said.
 “They’re usually ready for transport.
-They’re saying there was something inside the vehicle that cause it to catch,” he said, referring to plant employees.
+They’re saying there was something inside the vehicle that caused it to catch,” he said, referring to plant employees.

 An employee at Ideal Recycling on Tuesday deferred to the owner for comment, who was unavailable.
 No employees or firefighters were injured, Shaw said.